xwa130/feathers-vue/README.md

 }
 ```

-Vue-feathers does all the clean up before your component is destroyed (using the `removeListener` function).
+feathers-vue does all the clean up before your component is destroyed (using the `removeListener` function).

 In case you need to do something more complex, there is a `$feathers` property for that: